joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/UAWFfAA.png)

 * **In the windows search bar type in cmd and press enter.
 You can see that user is denied access to the CMD prompt!.
-Congrats you have just set your first GPO!!!!
+Congrats you have just set your first GPO!!!!**

 ![Alt Text](https://i.imgur.com/25uchWl.png)

+## **Thank you so much for following along with me during this step-by-step guide.
+I hope you were able to learn about Active Directory and the importance it holds in organizations.
+I also hope you gained insights into the domain controller and its pivotal role in organizational functioning.
+Whether you're brand new to IT or have been in the field for years, involvement with Active Directory and domain controllers is inevitable.
+I hope you learned how to set up and configure a server, as well as how to set up a Windows VM.

+Thank you for sticking with me through this long and detailed tutorial.
+I hope you can walk away with confidence and a passion to learn more.
+PLEASE DON'T FORGET TO DELETE YOUR RESOURCES WHEN YOU ARE DONE WITH YOUR VMs!!!**